nzp-team/quakec/README.md

 While it's usually recommended to stay on the QuakeC version provided with your build of NZ:P, you may want to update it to the current development builds to test new features and changes.
 To do this, navigate to the [Releases](https://github.com/nzp-team/quakec/releases/tag/bleeding-edge) page and follow the instructions there for downloading and installing.

 ## Building (Beginner Friendly)
-There are no prerequisites or dependancies needed to build QuakeC other than a working Windows or Linux-based machine (MacOS is **not** natively supported, but you can use [WINE](https://www.winehq.org/)).
+There are no prerequisites or dependancies needed to build QuakeC other than a working Windows, MacOS, or Linux-based machine.

 Before you can build the NZ:P QuakeC, you must either [download](https://github.com/nzp-team/quakec/archive/refs/heads/main.zip) this repository (easy) or [clone it](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) (for developers).

 To build, simply navigate to the `tools` directory and run the `qc-compiler-*` script for your platform.
 If unfamiliar with executing shell (`.sh`) scripts on Linux systems, give this [itsFOSS article](https://itsfoss.com/run-shell-script-linux/) a read.

 After having done this, a `build` directory will have been created, and inside of it will be more directories named after every platform.
 Copy the contents of the platform directories into your `nzp` game directory.
-(Example: For PSP, copy `progs.dat` and `progs.lno` from `build/handheld` to `PSP/GAME/nzportable/nzp`).
+(Example: For PSP, copy `progs.dat` and `progs.lno` from `standard/handheld` to `PSP/GAME/nzportable/nzp`).